The best vitamin C serums for bright and healthy skin

 Isn't the best if you have dry skin

-For those that prefer natural skincare options, this is best for you as it is free from parabens, synthetic fragrance, dyes, petrochemicals, SLS, or other additives.
+For those who prefer natural skincare options, this is the best option for you, as it is free from parabens, synthetic fragrance, dyes, petrochemicals, SLS, or other additives.
 The antioxidant ingredients (ferulic acid, vitamin C and vitamin E) are the stars of this serum super lightweight serum.

-See our full Mad Hippie Vitamin C Serum review to learn about all of the benefit of this natural offering
+See our full Mad Hippie Vitamin C Serum review to learn about all of the benefits of this natural offering

 (Image credit: SkinCeuticals)